Changing the discs and brake pads of a vehicle is a common task in workshops.

 Disc brake systems

-Disc brake systems are used in many types of vehicles (SUV, hybrid, utility or off-road vehicle, among others).
+Disc brake systems are used in many types of vehicles (SUV, hybrids, utility vehicles, and off-road vehicles, among others).
 They were originally intended for high-end vehicles, but their use has spread and is currently the most widely used technology.

 Process to change brake discs and pads

-Then, the described main steps of the process to change disks and brake pads:
+Then, the main steps of the process to change disks and brake pads are described:

 Condition the vehicle.
 The first step is to get the vehicle in the right position to do the job.
 It must be raised off the ground (by means of a lift or hydraulic jack) to allow freedom of rotation for the wheels.

-• Remove the brake calipers.
-Before removing the calipers, the revolution sensor of each wheel and the wear indicator (if the vehicle is equipped) must be disconnected.
+- Remove the brake calipers.
+Before removing the calipers, the revolution sensor on each wheel and the wear indicator (if the vehicle is equipped) must be disconnected.

-• Clean the brake calipers.
-Any type of residue or grease must be removed from the calipers to guarantee the smooth and smooth operation of the braking system.
-On the market there are specialized products for cleaning this component, such as LOCTITE SF 7235.
+- Clean the brake calipers.
+Any type of residue or grease must be removed from the calipers to guarantee the smooth operation of the braking system.
+On the market, there are specialized products for cleaning this component, such as LOCTITE SF 7235.

 The braking system of each car is designed according to the size and power of the vehicle.
 For this reason, it is essential that, when changing brake discs and pads, you opt for a model similar to the one fitted as standard or a higher range.
 A poor choice of brake discs can lead to a serious breakdown and jeopardize the safety of the vehicle.